 - To coordinate group buys of ingredients and equipment to save our members money

 - To participate in and encourage member participation in local, Joliet area events, to introduce the public to the hobby of homebrewing

 - To rule the Joliet area homebrewing scene with an iron fist!

 Our club relies on the efforts of our dedicated club officers.
 Each of them volunteering additional time and effort to make this club the best homebrew club around.

 JBG's President upholds the constitution and runs all of our meetings.
 He also represents the guild for all outside functions.
-Kevin is the JBG's 3rd president and has some great ideas for our club moving forward.
-In addition reigning supreme over the JBG, Kevin is also a BJCP Certified Judge and co-host on A Nice Place to Brew podcast
+Jason is the JBG's 5th president and has some great ideas for our club moving forward.
+In addition reigning supreme over the JBG, an avid homebrewer since 2015, Jason also makes wine and mead.

 Administers the guild's finances, collecting and documenting all monies owed to the guild.
 Treasurer is responsible to submit a finance report to the inner circle on a quarterly basis.